Salaì: Early life

 Salaì was born in 1480 as son of Pietro di Giovanni, a tenant of Leonardo's vineyard near the Porta Vercellina, Milan.

-Salai joined Leonardo's household at the age of ten as an assistant.
+Salaì joined Leonardo's household at the age of ten as an assistant.
 Giorgio Vasari describes Salaì as "a graceful and beautiful youth with curly hair, in which Leonardo greatly delighted".
 Although Leonardo described him as "a liar, a thief, stubborn, and a glutton" and he stole from Leonardo on at least five occasions, he kept Salaì in his household for more than 25 years, in which Salaì trained as an artist.
 Salaì became a capable, although not very impressive, painter, who created several works, including the Monna Vanna, a nude version of the Mona Lisa which may be based on a charcoal sketch by Leonardo.
 He is also considered to be a potential creator of the Prado's copy of the Mona Lisa.
-Walter Isaacson, an author, says in his opinion Leonardo had a homosexual relationship with Salai.
+Walter Isaacson, an author, says in his opinion Leonardo had a homosexual relationship with Salaì.

 Leonardo is thought to have used Salaì as the model for several of his works, specifically St. John the Baptist, Bacchus and Angelo Incarnato.
 Some researchers also believe that Salaì–and not Lisa del Giocondo–was the real model for the Mona Lisa, but this claim is disputed by the Louvre.